liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 Let's examine the files Service Builder generated for your Event entity.
-Note that the files listed under Local Service and Remote Service below are only generated for an entity that has `local-service` and `remote-service` attributes set to `true`, respectively.
+Note that the files listed under Local Service and Remote Service below are only generated for an entity that has both `local-service` and `remote-service` attributes set to `true`.
 Service Builder generates services for these entities in two locations in your project.
 These locations use the package path that you specified in your `service.xml` file:

 - `docroot/WEB-INF/service/com/nosester/portlet/eventlisting`
 - `docroot/WEB-INF/src/com/nosester/portlet/eventlisting`

 The `docroot/WEB-INF/service/com/nosester/portlet/eventlisting/` package
 contains utility classes and interfaces for the Event Listing project.
-All of the classes and interfaces in the service folder are packaged in a `.jar` file called `event-listing-project-portlet-service.jar`, in your `docroot/WEB-INF/lib` folder.
-This `.jar` file is generated each time you run Service Builder.
+All the classes and interfaces in the service folder are packaged in a `.jar` file called `event-listing-project-portlet-service.jar`, in your `docroot/WEB-INF/lib` folder.
+This `.jar` file is generated whenever you run Service Builder.
 It's possible to place this `.jar` file on your application server's global classpath to make your project's services available to other projects.
 This allows a portlet in different project, for example, to create,